lammps/lammps/lib/kokkos/BUILD.md

     * PATH Default:

 ## Architecture Keywords
-Architecture-specific optimizations can be enabled by specifiying `-DKokkos_ARCH_X`.
+Architecture-specific optimizations can be enabled by specifying `-DKokkos_ARCH_X`.

 * Kokkos_ARCH_AMDAVX
     * Whether to optimize for the AMDAVX architecture